Analogy Test Prep Puzzles: Make Reviewing Analogies Fun for Grades 3-5

-Analogies come up often in Reading Plus for my 3rd, 4th and 5th graders and every time they are caught off guard!
+Analogies come up often in our standardized testing for my 3rd, 4th and 5th graders, and every time they are caught off guard.
 I wanted to create a quick activity that I could have on hand to help reinforce this concept for them.

 There are a total of 30 analogy pairs in this set.
 I use just a few puzzles with my students in the beginning, until they get the hang of this concept.